Developer122436/activitiesWebApp/README.md

 Technologies (Worked on front-end and back-end in this project):

-.Net Core Web API, Azure, VS Code, React-Hooks, TypeScript, REST, MSSQL and more.
+.Net Core Web API, VS Code, React-Hooks, TypeScript, REST API, JWT, MSSQL, MediatR, CRUD, MVC, Dependency Injection, EF Core and more.

 To view the system, access the web app with the following user email and password: